104 W. Black Street at Dave Lyle Boulevard

 Programs & Services:

-Large groups and those wishing to hold a special event at the park may need approval from the City of Rock Hill’s Special Events Committee.
+Large groups and those wishing to hold a special event at the monument may need approval from the City of Rock Hill’s Special Events Committee.

-Video or photography at the park for commercial or political purposes requires special arrangements.
+Video or photography for commercial or political purposes requires special arrangements.
 Please visit the Commercial Photography webpage or contact Katie Quinn at 803-326-3791 for details.